 Further education as long as it’s work related

 If you work in finance and you’re doing further study within the finance industry related to your current role, you can claim your study expenses.
 You’ll need to make sure you’re not claiming expenses related to a HECS or HELP study debt, as these don’t qualify.
 Sadly though, if you’re an accountant studying Art History to win your dream job, you aren’t eligible as the industries aren’t related.

 You can claim more power than you thought

 You’ve probably heard you can claim some of your home power bill, as long as you work from home, but you have to be specific.
-You can claim up to 45c per hour of your time spent working from home.
+You can claim a certain amount per hour of your time spent working from home, with the potential for even more due to many of us working from home during COVID-19.
 The ATO is quite strict on this though, and you’ll need to keep a diary to show the consistency of how often you work from home, maintained for at least four weeks to establish a pattern.

 Maintenance and rates related to your investment property